obfusk/koneko/README.md

 Koneko (子猫 -- "kitten" in Japanese) is a simple concatenative stack-based programming language with lisp influences.
-It is intended to combine the elegance of the (point-free) "concatenation is composition" model with the elegance of lisp-like languages (esp. anonymous functions with named parameters).
+It is intended to combine the elegance of the (point-free) "concatenation is composition" model with the elegance of Lisp-like languages (and a bit of Haskell).

 **→ Try koneko in your browser with the JavaScript [REPL](https://koneko.dev).**